 Food and Beverages

 Regardless of age, each person must have a ticket and be able to sit quietly in a seat throughout the performance.
 Season subscription concerts are not recommended for children under the age of eight.
-However, Musical Rainbow programs are designed for families with young children.
+However, Musical Explorers programs are designed for families with young children.
 Cleveland Orchestra Youth Orchestra performances are recommended for older children.